t0bx/sentienceentity/README.md

 # SentienceEntity

-A powerful Paper plugin that adds interactive NPCs with advanced features to your Minecraft server.
+A powerful Minecraft plugin that adds interactive NPCs with advanced features to your Minecraft server.

-## Legal Notice

-This plugin uses reflection and direct access to Minecraft server internals (NMS) and CraftBukkit classes.
-These classes are not bundled or redistributed — they are generated using BuildTools from SpigotMC.

-No Mojang or Microsoft assets, classes, or proprietary code are included in this repository.

-This project is not affiliated with Mojang, Microsoft, or Minecraft in any way.

 ## License